yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 ### Exploration
 ---

 How do we play the game while we are training our network?
-Do we continously choose what we believe is the best action?
+Do we continuously choose what we believe is the best action?
 But if we do this
 , how will we be able to discover a new move?
 This general problem is known and **exploration vs exploitation tradeoff**.
 We remedy this problem, we use an $$\epsilon$$ exploration policy to play the game.
 This means that with probability $$\epsilon$$ you do a random action.
 Otherwise, we select the action with the highest $$Q$$ value(what we believe is the best action) from our current state.
-In addition, since at the beginning of training, our belief in $$Q$$ values is completely baseless, we slowly linearily decrease our $$\epsilon$$ from $$1$$ to $$0.1$$.
+In addition, since at the beginning of training, our belief in $$Q$$ values is completely baseless, we slowly linearly decrease our $$\epsilon$$ from $$1$$ to $$0.1$$.
 We can do this in code as follows.

 ``` python
     def predict_movement(self, data, epsilon):